Oliss4t/Space-Invaders/README.md

 left gamescore/middle alien wave / right lifes with screenshot

+bonus ship gives extra 100 points, but hard to hit

 Code is commented via docstring, so you can get info of an method or class via help(name)